fonyango/MayOfCode/README.md

 #### Day 21: Saturdy, 22nd May 2021

 I worked on a project to create a calculator using tkinter module.
 I worked on the back end functionalities and a simple GUI.

+This was inspired by this tutorial from [data camp](https://www.datacamp.com/community/tutorials/gui-tkinter-python)
 ___

 #### Day 20: Friday, 21st May 2021